logicalclocks/hops-docs/docs/user_guide/hopsfs/namenodes.rst

    :local:
    :depth: 2

 HopsFS supports multiple NameNodes.
 A NameNode is configured as if it is the only NameNode in the system.
 Using the database a NameNode discovers all the existing NameNodes in the system.
 One of the NameNodes is declared the leader for housekeeping and maintenance operations.
 All the NameNodes in HopsFS are active.
 Secondary NameNode and Checkpoint Node configurations are not supported.
-See :ref:`section <Unsupported_Features>` for detail list of configuration parameters and features that are no longer supported in HopsFS.
+See :ref:`section <hdfs_unsupported_features>` for detail list of configuration parameters and features that are no longer supported in HopsFS.

 For each NameNode define ``fs.defaultFS`` configuration parameter in the ``core-site.xml`` file.
 In order to load NDB driver set the ``dfs.storage.driver.*`` parameters in the ``hdfs-site.xml`` file.
 These parameter are defined in detail :ref:`here <loading_ndb_driver>`.